kstateome/tomcat-cache-realm/README.md

 to supply [Google Guava cache builder specs](https://github.com/google/guava/blob/master/guava/src/com/google/common/cache/CacheBuilderSpec.java) to configure cache size and retention time.

+**NOTE**
+This is currently being utilized in our Grouper tomcat environment to improve throughput on webservices and reduce load LDAP.

 ## Building the project

 This should install the current version into your local repository